 White, powdery solid; savory, meat-like aroma

-Gamma-amino butyric acid was first synthesized in 1883, and was first known only as a plant and microbe metabolic product.
+4-Aminobutyric acid (GABA) was first synthesized in 1883, and was first known only as a plant and microbe metabolic product.
 In 1950, however, GABA was discovered to be an integral part of the mammalian central nervous system.

 An important inhibitory neurotransmitter.
 The foods contain γ-aminobutyric acid (GABA) at an amount that shows immediate effect of suppressing autonomic nerve activity related to blood pressure increase.
 Reacts with isothiocyanates to produce thioureas which have antifungal activity.

 An unusual amino acid having the fol- lowing isomers: α: CH 3 CH 2 CH(NH 2 )COOH.
 Iso- lated from a bacterium (Corynebacterium diph- theriae).
 The dl form is a crystalline solid, mp 305C, soluble in water, slightly soluble in alco- hol, insoluble in ether.
 The l(+) form is solid, mp 270C, sweetish taste, soluble in water. β: CH 2 CH(NH 2 )CH 2 COOH.
 The dl form is a tasteless solid, mp 190C, water soluble, insoluble in ether and alcohol.
 The d(?) form decomposes at 220C. γ: (GABA) H 2 N(CH 2 ) 3 COOH.
 Obtained from bac- teria, yeast, and plant life.
 Crystalline solid, mp 202C, soluble in water, insoluble in organic sol- vents.
 Decomposes to pyrrolidone and water on quick heating.
 This substance is reported to be a neurotransmitter that activates or retards nervous reactions in the cells of the brain, including the sense of pain.
 All three isomers have been synthesized by various reaction sequences, the first reported in 1880.